Nutrients in the St. Lawrence River

 Stations sampled throughout the year

-With the exception of Wolfe Island, which was sampled weekly, stations were typically sampled monthly throughout the entire year.
+Except for Wolfe Island, which was sampled weekly, stations were typically sampled monthly throughout the entire year.
 Within the dataset for each station, data were sorted by sampling date from oldest to most current.
 Duplicate (replicate) values were removed and each sample was assigned to a month based on the sampling date.
 To correct sampling frequency variation in the data, and to minimize analytical issues associated with serial correlation in the data, one sample per month (approximate 30-day interval) was selected for the analysis.
 An Excel function was run to count the number of days between sampling dates.
 If there were more than one sample in the same month, the extra samples were removed from the dataset based on the desired 30-day interval between samples.
+The mean (average) of each years’ samples was then calculated for analysis, resulting in one value per year.
 The analysis was run using the Kendall package within the R software environment.

 Stations sampled seasonally

-The samples from the mouths of the Yamaska, Saint-François and Nicolet rivers were typically collected on a weekly basis from May to September.
-Within the dataset for each station, duplicate (replicate) values were removed and each sample was assigned to 1 of 22 weeks from May 1 to October 1.
+From 2010 to 2020, samples from the mouth of the Saint-François River was typically collected on a weekly basis from May to September.
+Within the dataset for this station, each sample was assigned to 1 of 22 weeks from May 1 to October 1.
 To correct sampling frequency variation in the data, and to minimize analytical issues associated with serial correlation in the data, a single sample taken approximately every 7 days was selected for the analysis.
 Only weeks 9 through 17 (June 26 to August 27) had enough samples over the 10-year period to be used for the trend analysis.
+The mean (average) of each years’ samples was then calculated for analysis, resulting in one value per year.
 The analysis was run using the Kendall package within the R software environment.

 Monitoring station | Parameter | Tau | 2-sided p-value | Seasonal Kendall slope |